atifih/Good_README_Generator/README.md

   ## Usage

-  After retrieving all information relevant to generating a professional Readme file, the application will generate a professional readme file organzing/structurin the information under suitable headings/headers.
+  After retrieving all information relevant to generating a professional Readme file, the application will begin organzing/structuring the information under suitable headings/headers.

   ![](images/image1.png)